Machine learning based luminance analysis of a $\mu$LED array: Introduction

 \section{Introduction}

+Over the last decades, light-emitting diodes (LEDs) were established as a key light source in the consumer market, such as for general lighting or automotive.
+The accelerators for the far-reaching influence of LEDs are their durability, even under harsh conditions such as extreme temperatures, and their high-efficiency and luminance.
+However, for applications requiring high pixelation like displays, the high-performance LEDs are mostly too big because research has focused on the optimization of $1 \, \mathrm{mm}^2$ large high-performance LEDs~\cite{doi:10.1063/1.5096322,day_full-scale_2012}.

+Shrinking those LEDs into the micro-scale - edge length below $100\,$ µ$\mathrm{m}$- allows to overcome this issue and should theoretically increase their efficiency.
+Already in 2000, Jin et al. published the first realizations of micro light-emitting diodes µLED~\cite{jin_gan_2000}, and since then, numerous publications regarding this topic were submitted.

-The two-dimensional stringing-together of micro light-emitting diodes (µLED) - edge size below $\SI{100}{\micro\meter}$ - results in a µLED array.
-Such structures should have a higher illuminance and homogeneity than a single µLED \cite{tian_effects_2017}.
-In addition, Day et al. propose in reference \cite{day_iii-nitride_2011} that µLED arrays offer high brightness, contrast, resolution, and durability.
-In combination, µLED arrays may become superior against already established pixelated light sources such as organic LEDs (OLEDs) or liquid crystal (LC) based ones\cite{8811753, day_full-scale_2012}.
-Furthermore, Soh et al. point out in \cite{8811753} that µLED arrays gained much momentum in the industry as well.
-However, there is no published data that the established manufacturing techniques - mass transfer-based or the monolithic-based fabrication - achieved a yield of close to $100\%$~\cite{review_progress}.
-A detailed description of the two manufacturing processes can be found in reference \cite{ding_micro-leds_2019}.
-Hence, most of the produced µLED arrays will contain defect µLEDs.
-Classical approaches to characterize the light-emitting surface (LES), such as averaging over the entire area, do not distinguish between functional and defect, resulting in an underestimation of the actual µLED array behavior.
-In particular, if a significant fraction of nonfunctional µLEDs occurs, this becomes a problem in the development process.
-For instance, could the "noise" created by the defect pixels prevent an evaluation of a design change.
-Each pixel should be classified and may not be considered for the final analysis to overcome this blurring effect.
-Therefore, a machine learning based algorithm was developed and tested as it offers a more robust analysis than a classical threshold approach.
-Moreover, since the classification is on pixel-level, the analysis pipeline can also be exploited to investigate the individual µLEDs, resulting in the possibility to study the entire LES and individual µLEDs with a single measurement.
+One advantage of µLEDs is the possibility of combining them to an array-structure, which can then be linked with an underlying electrical control unit.
+This two-dimensional stringing-together of µLEDs results in a µLED array.
+Such structures should have a higher illuminance and homogeneity than a single µLED, as well as provide a high brightness, contrast, resolution, and durability~\cite{day_iii-nitride_2011, tian_effects_2017}.
+In combination, they may become superior against already established pixelated light sources such as organic LEDs (OLEDs) or liquid crystal (LC) based ones~\cite{8811753, day_full-scale_2012}.
+Furthermore, LED arrays gained much momentum in the industry as well~\cite{8811753}.
+However, there is no published data that the established manufacturing techniques, mass transfer-based or the monolithic-based fabrication, achieved a yield of close to $100\%$~\cite{review_progress}.
+Consequently, most of the produced µLED arrays will contain non-emitting and therefore defect µLEDs.